 Founded and directed by native Haitian artists with extensive experience in dance instruction, choreography, acting, and storytelling, Afoutayi Dance, Music, and Arts Company battles the misconceptions of Haitian culture through educational and expressive arts.
 Together, we join to inspire and engage people of all ages to dance, drum, sing, tell stories, and experience the beauty of Haiti.

 Add To Cart

-In 2010, Afoutayi began the First Annual Haitian Dance, Art, and Music Festival in San Francisco.
+In 2010, Afoutayi started the First Annual Haitian Dance, Art, and Music Festival in San Francisco.
 Hosted in November, the now-yearly festival is intentionally hosted on the anniversary of the Battle of Vertieres; a battle which defined the 1803 Haitian War of Liberation.
 The program, presented at Mission High School, worked to offer well-attended Haitian folkloric dance to a diverse student population.
 Having expanded to Minnesota, Afoutayi is now a family collaboration with Saint Juste’s mother, Florencia Pierre, and brother, Jeff Pierre.
 Together, they bring artists across disciplines from Haiti and the United States to participate in an annual festival celebration, along with a plethora of well-attended classes, professional performances, cultural festivals, and community-based events.

 Afoutayi Dance, Music and Arts company produces high quality events dedicated to promoting knowledge and understanding of Haitian culture, history and traditional arts.
 Established in California, the company relocated to Minnesota in December 2014 and continues to offer performances throughout the Twin Cities and greater Minnesota area.